According to Andy Williams, the holiday season is the most wonderful time of year — a wonderful time to delight your customers.

 “I’ve sent a customer a gift after having a really good support interaction with them,” shared Caroline Fernandes, Support Team Lead at HubSpot.
 “I would suggest this to other [customer service teams] as it shows the customer that you thought of them outside just your interaction.
 This can be done at any time of the year, too!”

-Pro tip: Consider tools like Sendoso, Rybbon, and Reachdesk to help manage the manual customer outreach and send thoughtful customer experience touches.
+Pro Tip: Consider tools like Sendoso, Rybbon, and Reachdesk to help manage manual customer outreach and send thoughtful customer experience touches.

 5. Invest in premium packaging.

-Anyone that's spent any amount of time wrestling with a roll of wrapping paper and tape dispenser knows the value of a pretty package.
+Anyone who’s spent any time wrestling with a roll of wrapping paper and tape dispenser knows the value of a pretty package.

 In fact, according to a recent Dotcom Distribution packaging study, branded or gift-like packaging makes customers more excited about receiving an item, especially younger shoppers.

-Pro tip: Tailor your packaging to your product or service so it really shines.
+Pro Tip: Tailor your packaging to your product or service so it shines.
 Like Pad & Quill does.
 This tech accessories company packages its iPhone and iPad cases in paper with friendly messages printed on it.
 It even uses an authentic-looking Roman seal to give a more hand-wrapped feel.

 6. Be transparent about the small print.